-I’m sure you know by now that headless CMS is excellent for getting stuck into content creation early in a project and sharing the content across channels for instant and consistent branding and a superior customer experience.
+Headless CMS is known helping brands create content in an agile way, and for sharing the content across channels for consistent branding and a superior customer experience.
 But did you know that headless CMS affords the huge benefit of being able to use content for multi-channel conversational interfaces like chatbots and home assistants?

-Michael Kinkaid, CTO of the Toronto-based digital studio ecentricarts, knows a thing or two about sharing content prepared in Kentico Cloud to various conversational interfaces.
-So we asked him about his experiences with connecting Kentico Cloud to ecentricarts’ own chatbot, Otterbot, and to Google Home Assistant (which he challenged by ordering lunch in his broad Northern Irish accent…)
+Michael Kinkaid, CTO of the Toronto-based digital studio ecentricarts, knows a thing or two about sharing content prepared in Kontent by Kentico to various conversational interfaces.
+So we asked him about his experiences with connecting Kontent to ecentricarts’ own chatbot, Otterbot, and to Google Home Assistant.

 And this is what he had to say.

-Michael, why did you decide to build a chatbot with Kentico Cloud?
+Why did you decide to build a chatbot with Kontent?

-We were super excited when Kentico Cloud was released last year.
+We were super excited when Kontent was released last year.
 What’s not to love about a technology agnostic and API-first platform for content management?
-Unfortunately, multi-lingual functionality wasn’t available with Kentico Cloud that time, and coming from a country with two national languages—c'est très important.
+Unfortunately, multi-lingual functionality wasn’t available with Kentico Cloud that time, and coming from a country with two national languages—c’est très important.

 The focus with a chatbot is on content and conversation, which is a different world to content for web pages.
-Kentico Cloud is a fantastic tool for developing and managing content regardless of the channel—web, chatbot, home assistant, smart TV—so we felt it was a great fit.
+Kontent is a fantastic tool for developing and managing content regardless of the channel—web, chatbot, home assistant, smart TV—so we felt it was a great fit.

-Is there any difference in content modelling for the web versus conversational interfaces?
+Is there any difference in content modeling for the web versus conversational interfaces?

 When people are speaking with devices such as Alexa, Google, or Siri, it’s typically to accomplish some sort of action, or get a question answered.
 The interface you design is one that tries to identify the intention of the person speaking, and then looks to invoke an action that can fulfill it.